 - Educate your community: Demonstrate the benefits of impact fees by tracking and publicizing the units built and preserved, renters and homebuyers helped, and dollars leveraged.

-- The Grand Nexus Study: A Collaborative Effort to Study Residential and Commercial Impact Fees to Support Affordable Housing in San Mateo County, March 2016
+1, 2 The Grand Nexus Study: A Collaborative Effort to Study Residential and Commercial Impact Fees to Support Affordable Housing in San Mateo County.
+Prepared by 21 Elements.
+March 2016.

 3 Housing Impact Fees: A Guide for San Mateo County, Housing Leadership Council, San Mateo County.